 It is again seen in the fictional country music lyrics, “Hold My Beer, Leon, While I Knee Jane Fonda,” in The Official Redneck Handbook (1987).
 This publication pushed it into the modern use associated with the American comedy group “The Upright Citizen’s Brigade” and later Jeff Foxworthy, a self-proclaimed redneck, during stand-up comedy performances.

 The modern use originally suggested a group of slightly drunk people performing increasingly dangerous stunts.
-The phrase quickly morphed into shorthand for someone about to engage in risky and dangerous behavior, and is often quoted for humorous effect.
-However, recently the term has been used as a prelude to doing something heroic.
+But, the phrase quickly morphed into shorthand for someone about to engage in risky and dangerous behavior and is often quoted for humorous effect.
+However, the term has recently been used as a prelude to doing something heroic.
 It will be interesting to watch how this idiom grows and changes.

 Sentence Examples Using Hold My Beer

 - Monica watched the back-and-forth between the two girls, turned to her friend, and exclaimed, “Hold my beer,” as she forayed into the verbal altercation with a smirk.

 - After the social media giants’ spectacular failure, it didn’t seem possible it could get worse, but they must have thought, “Hold my beer,” because stocks dropped yesterday even worse than last week.

 - I was positive we had seen the peak of performance concerning poor advertising attempts, but only three days ago, their biggest rival came along and told them: “Hold my beer.”

 - Falyn provided one of the best college tournament golf shots in history after observing her rival surpass her on the course, turning to a teammate and exclaiming with confidence, “Hold my beer,” before hitting a screaming hook on the No.18 hole in a sudden-death playoff snatch of the state title.